 Hearings are conducted before an administrative law judge (ALJ) and are held at the Office of Administrative Hearings (OAH).

 A hearing is similar to a California civil or criminal trial.
 A lawyer from the California Attorney General’s Office represents the Board.
-The convicted social worker either represents him/herself or is represented by a criminal defense attorney (at his/her own expense).
+The convicted social worker either represents themself or is represented by a criminal defense attorney (at their own expense).

 Both sides present evidence to the ALJ.
 Evidence may include: